Names and titles of the pharaoh in ancient Egypt.

 The five names of the titulary have a rigidly fixed order.
 The principal name is the prenomen, and this is often found alone or accompanied only by the nomen.
 Only very rarely does the Horus name serves for identification purposes.

 To introduce the king’s name the phrase (hem-n) is often found; this we translate “the Majesty of”, but the origin of the expression is obscure.
-As speaker the king refers to himself (hem-i) “My Majesty”, he is dressed as (hem-k) “Thy Majesty”.
+As a speaker the king refers to himself (hem-i) “My Majesty”, he is dressed as (hem-k) “Thy Majesty”.

 The ordinary word for king is (nsw); for less common is (ity), which we conventionally translate “sovereign”, another fairly common appellation is (nb) “the Lord”.

-As regards the term “pharaoh”, the facts are as follow.
+As regards the term “pharaoh”, the facts are as follows.
 The Egyptian original (pr-aa) “courtier of the Great House” and clearly there referred to the palace itself or the court, and not to the person of the king.
 From the end of Dynasty XII onwards the term is written (pr-aa-ankh-weja-snb) “Great House, may it live, prosperous, be in health”, but still it seems to mean only the palace.
 The earliest certain instance where (pr-aa) refers actually to the king is in a letter to Amenhotep IV (Akhenaton), which addressed to (pr-aa-ankh-weja-snb-nb) the pharaoh.
 From Dynasty XIX onward it is used occasionally just as (hem-f) “His Majesty” might be used.

-In conclusion a few words must be said concerning the way in which the royal names may be best represented in English.
+In conclusion, a few words must be said concerning the way in which the royal names may be best represented in English.
 The Horus name, Nebty name, and Golden Horus name ought perhaps to be translated; so far as that is possible, at least, for the epithets employed as names are often very obscure in their meaning.
-The prenomen and nomen, on the contrary, must be left in their Egyptian forms, for to replace “King Tuthmosis” by “King Thoth-is-born” would be obviously absurd.
+The prenomen and nomen, on the contrary, must be left in their Egyptian forms, for to replace “King Tuthmosis” with “King Thoth-is-born” would be obviously absurd.